 You can compare signals to analyze the relationship between your model's inputs and

 outputs.
-Compare the
+For example, compare the

-Stick input signal to the output observed at
+Stick input signal to the output

 To compare the